 9 places to go on an Easter egg hunt

 Hop on over to Calabasas’ Juan Bautista de Anza Park for this annual Easter egg hunt.
 The “bunny trail” ($3) takes youngsters on a search for Easter eggs with face painting, crafts, a petting zoo and time with the Easter Bunny along the way.
+(SOLD OUT)